Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Keep some distance from the spider, as he has 3 different attacks that he can do at random.
 Preferably don't stand in front of him, since he'll always turn himself to face into your direction before attacking.
 * The web projectiles does not damage you, but will block you in place, even when the web is on the ground.
 He'll also start to spit 2 more projectiles when reaches half his health bar.

-You'll earn the achievement after getting the Valentine's Day Door at the end of the fight.
-As well as earning the Pumpkin King Costume!

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248515.png">

 ```